IBM-Cloud/kube-samples/calico-policies/private-network-isolation/README.md

   * TCP/UDP 443 and 3260 for communication to block storage
   * TCP/UDP 443 on 172.21.0.1 for the Kubernetes master API server local proxy
   * TCP/UDP 2040 and 2041 on 172.20.0.0 for the etcd local proxy
-  * Specified ports for other {{site.data.keyword.Bluemix_notm}} services
+  * Specified ports for other IBM Cloud services
-* Ingress network traffic on the private network interface for worker nodes is permitted only from subnets for {[softlayer]} to manage worker nodes through the following ports:
+* Ingress network traffic on the private network interface for worker nodes is permitted only from subnets for IBM Cloud Infrastructure to manage worker nodes through the following ports:
   * TCP/UDP 53 for DNS
   * TCP/UDP 52311 for Big Fix
   * 10250 for VPN communication between the Kubernetes master and worker nodes